Psychology is the scientific study of mind and behaviour viewed from social, developmental, clinical and biological perspectives.

-Ranked one of the top programs for psychology in Canada and in the world according to the QS World University Rankings, 2015, York's undergraduate programs (BA and BSc) offer the largest and most diverse selection of courses than other universities in Canada.
-We provide learning opportunities and research experience in many different areas of Psychology including developmental and social psychology, abnormal psychology and counseling, behavioural and cognitive neuroscience, history and theory, statistics and quantitative methods, as well as explore a wide variety of topics ranging from personality, memory, learning, intelligence, motivation, psychological disorders, biological basis of behaviour, bullying, perception, perfectionism, empathy, cognition, culture, child development and much much more.
+Ranked among the top 10 programs for Psychology in Canada according to Maclean’s 2020 Program Rankings and among the top 100 in the world according to the QS World University Rankings, 2019.
+York's undergraduate programs (BA and BSc) offer the largest and most diverse selection of courses of any university in Canada.
+We provide learning opportunities and research experiences in all areas of Psychology including developmental and social psychology, clinical and counseling psychology, behavioural and cognitive neuroscience, history of psychology, statistics and quantitative methods, writing in psychology and critical thinking.
+Our professors research a wide variety of topics ranging from personality, memory, learning, intelligence, motivation, psychological disorders, biological basis of behaviour, bullying, perception, , empathy, cognition, culture, child development and much, much more.

-For students interested in pursuing graduate studies, our Specialized Honours Program (BA and BSc) provides advanced training in research methods, statistical analysis, as well as one-on-one honours thesis research supervision.
-We offer classroom instruction during the day but also have quite a number of evening classes available, which many find to be great option for busy daily schedules.
+We offer classroom instruction during the day and also have evening classes available, which many of our students find to be a great option for busy daily schedules.
 There are on-line and blended course opportunities as well as experiential learning in so many different off-campus settings, from local schools, to community clinics and even the local zoo.

 Dr. Jennifer A. Connolly